Adaptive Music Program

 festive painted mural

 In Springfield, over 25% of public school students have identified disabilities that impact their learning.
 Music is a proven and effective tool for unlocking learning potential in students with disabilities, however, in both Springfield and the entire country, music education has yet to become a universal component of a child’s education.
 AMP partners with public schools and education centers throughout the Pioneer Valley, providing adaptive music classes for youth in preschool through high school in their typical classroom setting during the school day.
-In 2022-23, AMP served over 800 students in 17 schools.
+In 2023-24, AMP served over 700 learners in 29 schools and adult day programs.

 For more information, contact Jessica Corwin, Adaptive Music Program Director: jcorwin@communitymusicschool.comcreate new email